 Despite the protections we do place on our intellectual property or other proprietary rights, monitoring unauthorized use and disclosure of our intellectual property is difficult, and we do not know whether the steps we have taken to protect our intellectual property or other proprietary rights will be adequate.
 In addition, the laws of many foreign countries will not protect our intellectual property or other proprietary rights to the same extent as the laws of the United States.
 Consequently, we may be unable to prevent our proprietary technology from being exploited abroad, which could affect our ability to expand to international markets or require costly efforts to protect our technology.
 To the extent our intellectual property or other proprietary information protection is inadequate or incomplete, we are exposed to a greater risk of direct competition.
 A third party could, without authorization, copy or otherwise obtain and use our products or technology, or develop similar technology.
-Our competitors may independently develop knowledge, methods and knowhow equivalent to our trade secrets.
+Our competitors may independently develop knowledge, methods and know-how equivalent to our trade secrets.
 Our competitors could also purchase our products and attempt to replicate some or all of the competitive advantages we derive from our development efforts or design around our protected technology.
 Our failure to secure, protect and enforce our intellectual property rights could substantially harm the value of our products, brand and business.
-The theft or unauthorized use or publication of our trade secrets and other confidential business information could reduce the differentiation of our products and harm our business, the value of our investment in development or business acquisitions could be reduced and third parties might make claims against us related to losses of their confidential or proprietary information.
+The theft or unauthorized use or publication of our investment in development or business acquisitions could be reduced and third parties might make claims against us related to losses of their confidential or proprietary information.
 Any of the foregoing could materially and adversely affect our business, financial condition and results of operations.